pyeventsourcing/esdbclient/README.md

 projection will have its emitted streams tracked, otherwise the projection will not have its emitted streams tracked.
 The default value of `track_emitted_streams` is `False`.

+The purpose of tracking emitted streams is that they can optionally be deleted when a projection is deleted (see the `delete_projection()` method for more details).

 The optional `timeout` argument is a Python `float` which sets a maximum duration, in seconds, for the completion of the gRPC operation.

 The optional `credentials` argument can be used to override call credentials derived from the connection string URI.

-In the example below, a continuous projection is created that processes events appended to `stream_name2`.
+In the example below, a projection is created that processes events appended to `stream_name2`.
 The "state" of the projection is initialised to have a "count" that is incremented once for each event.

 ```python
 projection_name = str(uuid.uuid4())